clairelim-cf/blazenote-frontend/README.md

 # blazenote (for frontend)

-this repository is part of the BlazeHack Workshop Series, designed to help participants build scalable, secure apps using Cloudflare services.
+The repository is part of the BlazeHack Workshop Series, designed to help participants build scalable, secure apps using Cloudflare services.

 In this workshop, we will be using the following repos: